Ewa Partum

 Between 1973 and 1974, Partum created a number of short films called ‘Films by Ewa’, though she gave them one common title: ‘Tautological Cinema’.
 Through these films, she analyzed the problem of the automatism of the film medium and the structure of film language as a medium of semantics.
 Of the films and of film as a medium, Partum has said, "It’s not dealing with aesthetics.
 It’s rather a new sort of philosophical practice that operates in the area in which the relation between the film image and the camerawork covers the whole interest in the film itself.”

 Since 1983, Ewa Partum has lived and worked in Berlin.
-She was most recently awarded the Lovis-Corinth-Prize 2024 for her life’s work and held the solo retrospective ‘Ewa Partum: My Touch is a Touch of a Woman’ at the Kunstforum Ostdeutsche Galerie Regensburg in Germany.
-Prior to this, several retrospectives of Partum’s work have occured, including ‘Ewa Partum: The Legality of Space’ (2006) at the Wyspa Institute of Art in Gdańsk, ‘Self-Identification’ (2006) at Królikarnia (a branch of the National Museum in Warsaw), and Badischer Kunstverein in Karlsruhe (2001).
+She was most recently awarded the Lovis Corinth Prize 2024 for her life’s work and held a solo retrospective at the Kunstforum Ostdeutsche Galerie Regensburg in Germany.
+Prior to this, several retrospectives of Partum’s work have occurred, including ‘Ewa Partum: The Legality of Space’ (2006) at the Wyspa Institute of Art in Gdańsk, ‘Self-Identification’ (2006) at Królikarnia – Xawery Dunikowski Museum of Sculpture in Warsaw, and ‘An Act of Thought Is An Act of Art’ (2001) at Badischer Kunstverein in Karlsruhe.

-Partum’s works have been exhibited at Tate Modern, UK; Museum of Modern Art (MoMA), New York; Zachęta National Gallery of Art, Warsaw; Museum of Contemporary Art (MOCA), Los Angeles; Centre Pompidou, Paris; Manifesta 7, Trentino; Akademie der Künste, Berlin; Museum Voor Moderne Kunst Arnhem, Netherlands; MUMOK – Museum of Modern Art Ludwig Foundation, Vienna; Centre Georges Pompidou and Palais de Tokyo, Paris; among others, and can be found in major institutional collections including the Tate Modern, London; Museum of Modern Art (MoMA), New York; Museo Nacional Centro de Arte Reina Sofía, Madrid; Generali Foundation, Vienna; and Nationalgalerie, Berlin.
+Partum’s works have been exhibited at Tate Modern, UK; Museum of Modern Art (MoMA), New York; Zachęta National Gallery of Art, Warsaw; Museum of Contemporary Art (MOCA), Los Angeles; Centre Pompidou, Paris; Manifesta 7, Trentino; Akademie der Künste, Berlin; Museum Voor Moderne Kunst Arnhem, Netherlands; MUMOK – Museum of Modern Art Ludwig Foundation, Vienna; Centre Georges Pompidou and Palais de Tokyo, Paris; among others, and can be found in major institutional collections including the Tate Modern, London; Museum of Modern Art (MoMA), New York; Museo Nacional Centro de Arte Reina Sofía, Madrid; Generali Foundation, Vienna; and Neue Nationalgalerie, Berlin.

 News